zeiglhaus/zeiglhaus-nuxt-with-storyblok/docs/EDIT_MENU_SETUP.md

 3. Click **Save**
 4. **Redeploy your site** for the changes to take effect

+⚠️ **Important:** The `netlify.toml` configuration file is required for server API routes to work properly on Netlify.
+Make sure this file is committed and deployed.

 ---

 ## How to Use (For Volunteers)